m15a/flake-fennel-tools/README.md

 This flake aims to help Fennel developers using Nix by providing Fennel development tools *en masse*, including those missing ones.

-Moreover, it provides Fennel development version (i.e., `main` branch head).
+Moreover, it provides Fennel development version (i.e., `main` branch head), which is updated once every day.
-So, it would help you test your Fennel application/library against the cutting edge.
+It would help you test your Fennel application/library against the cutting edge.

 ## Usage